garylirocks/quickrefs/microsoft-entra-id.markdown

 - NOT the same as Azure roles, see [Azure RBAC](./azure-rbac.markdown)
 - Usually can only be assigned to users/applications, not groups (unless the groups has enabled "AD Role assignment" toggle)
 - Built-in roles can only be assigned at the scope of wither the whole directory or an "Administrative Unit"
-- You can create custom roles, which can be assigned to a single Entra object, eg. a user, group, device, application, service principal.
+- You can create custom roles, which can be assigned to a single Entra object, eg. a user/group/device/application

 ```sh
 # list Entra roles